In Egypt streets, Islamists throw weight around

 The teacher who cut the hair of her unveiled pupils was given a suspended six-month jail sentence by a Luxor court this week.

-The police did not get involved in Minya, where the organizers cancelled the interfaith celebration to avoid trouble.
-Planned for the Muslim holiday of Eid al-Adha, the October 28 event had been named “Light in Times of Darkness” and marked an effort to ease friction in the shifting political landscape.
+The police did not get involved in Minya, where the organisers cancelled the interfaith celebration to avoid trouble.
+Planned for the Muslim holiday of Eid al-Adha, the Oct.
+28 event had been named “Light in Times of Darkness” and marked an effort to ease friction in the shifting political landscape.

 Musicians at the event were playing both Christian and Islamic music, before Islamists ordered them to stop, said Alaa Kabawy, a Muslim who was one of several thousand attendees.